bahrus/xtal-element/README.md

 }
 ```

-... is apt to be found in most every visual component, so long as all components use the names "domCache} and "clonedTemplate."
+... is apt to be found in most every visual component, so long as all components use the names "domCache" and "clonedTemplate."
 In that case, we can share it by doing the following:

 1. Make sure this field is defined in the class: